ggrecow/SQAT/README.md

 We would be very happy to know that you find SQAT useful and have used it in your own work.
 In this case, please reach out so we can feature your work here.

+> Knuth, D., Ring, T. P., & Langer, S. C. (2024).
+Comparing auralizations and measurements of vibrating plates with physical and psychoacoustic metrics.
+[Proceedings of 50.
+Jahrestagung für Akustik (DAGA)](https://pub.dega-akustik.de/DAGA_2024/files/upload/paper/176.pdf).

-> Brandetti, L., Mulders, S. P., Merino-Martinez, R., Watson, S., & van Wingerden, J.-W. (2023).
-Multi-objective calibration of vertical-axis wind turbine controllers: balancing aero-servo-elastic performance and noise, [Wind Energy Science Discussions](https://doi.org/10.5194/wes-2023-154) [preprint].
+> Brandetti, L., Mulders, S. P., Merino-Martinez, R., Watson, S., & van Wingerden, J.-W. (2024).
+Multi-objective calibration of vertical-axis wind turbine controllers: balancing aero-servo-elastic performance and noise, [Wind Energy Science](https://doi.org/10.5194/wes-9-471-2024), 9, 471-493.

 > Pockelé, J. (2023).
 Auralisation of modelled wind turbine noise for psychoacoustic listening experiments: development and validation of the wind turbine auralisation tool WinTAur.
 Master's thesis, [Delft University of Technology](http://resolver.tudelft.nl/uuid:cc9e67b4-6bde-4114-97c0-43b11b4a48ef).